czhangy/UCLA-Core/Upper-Divs/CS-M152A/Labs/Lab-1/README.md

 - Submission
   - [x] Read the implementation code and finish Workshop 1
+  - [ ] Submit a cleaned and zipped ISE project file
-  - [ ] Include results in the report
+  - [ ] Submit a paper copy of the report
-  - [ ] Submit a paper and electronic copy of the report
+  - [ ] Submit an electronic copy of the report